pysam-developers/pysam/doc/usage.rst

 There are two ways to access the samtools SNP caller.
-The :class:`pysam.IteratorSNPCalls` is appropriate when calling many consecutive SNPs, while :class:`pysam.SNPCaller` is best when calling SNPs at random places in the genome.
+The :class:`pysam.IteratorSNPCalls` is appropriate when calling many consecutive SNPs, while :class:`pysam.SNPCaller` is best when calling SNPs at non-consecutive genomic positions.
 Each snp caller returns objects of type :class:`pysam.SNPCall`.

 To use :class:`pysam.IteratorSNPCalls`, associate it with a :class:`pysam.IteratorColumn`::